 The second element is found on the first floor, this system is the result of the stair case ending on the second floor and the discontinuation of the 10 inch CMU wall.
-To help distribute the lateral loads from the stair tower shear walls to the foundation the moment frames were implemented.
+To help distribute the lateral loads from the stair tower shear walls to the foundation the use of moment frames was implemented.
 The moment frames main components are steel W12x120 columns and steel W36x135 beams.